Verstappen wins in Japan as Red Bull take teams title

 He suffered front-wing damage on the first lap, forcing Hamilton wide at the first corner, and his afternoon soon spiralled out of control.

-Rejoining the field with a new front wing while it was under the control of the safety car, he passed three cars as he exited the pits, before letting them by again.
+Coming into the pits under the safety car, he passed Alonso's Alpine, earning himself a penalty for overtaking under caution.
+Passing three cars as he exited the pits before letting them by again was not an influence on this.

 Then, trying to make up ground from his first mishap, he made a clumsy overtaking attempt on Kevin Magnussen's Haas at the hairpin and clattered into the Dane, breaking his front wing again.